metacpan/metacpan-cpan-extracted/distros/D/Data-Roundtrip/README.md

 For now, the plan is to still use [YAML::PP](https://metacpan.org/pod/YAML%3A%3APP) and avoid explicitly requiring [YAML::XS](https://metacpan.org/pod/YAML%3A%3AXS) until [YAML::Any](https://metacpan.org/pod/YAML%3A%3AAny) is ready.

+Be warned that sub `dump2perl()` `eval()`'s
+its input.
+If this comes from the user and it is not checked then it is considered a security problem.
+Subs `dump2json()`, `dump2yaml()`, `dump2dump()` use `dump2perl()`.
+The four subs will issue a warning whenever you call them.
+Additionally, as from version 0.28, they need to be explicitly imported like:

+    use Data::Roundtrip qw/... dump2perl .../

+They are no longer part of export tag `:dump` nor `:all`.
+If their input comes from the user please check the input not to contain malicious code which when `eval()`'ed can create security concerns.

 # AUTHOR

 Andreas Hadjiprocopis, `<bliako at cpan.org> / <andreashad2 at gmail.com>`